A curvature approach to fatness: Introduction

-where the superscript $\mathbf v$ denotes the vertical component of the bracket.
-Note that the fatness condition is metric-independent and is closely related to submersion: one can always ask about the validity of the fatness condition for submersions (not necessarily Riemannian) once chosen any complementary bundle $\cal H$ to $\cal V$.
-However, it becomes significant in positive curvature when equipped with a Riemannian submersion metric with totally geodesic fibers.
-According to Gray \cite{gray1967pseudo} or O'Neill \cite{oneill}, for any nontrivial plane $X\wedge V$ where $X\in \cal H$ and $V\in \cal V$, in the presence of totally geodesic fibers, the unreduced sectional curvature of $\ga$ computed at $X\wedge V$ is given by:
+As stated, the condition of ``fatness'' (\cite{weinstein1980fat}) is independent of the Riemannian metric on $M$ and pertains solely to the submersion; it relies on the choice of the horizontal distribution.
+Nevertheless, it becomes particularly significant when studying Riemannian submersions with totally geodesic fibers.
+Pick $X\in \cal H_x$ and let $A_X^*$ be the $\ga$-dual of $A_X$.
+According to Gray \cite{gray1967pseudo} or O'Neill \cite{oneill}, for any nontrivial plane $X\wedge V$, where $X\in \mathcal{H}$ and $V\in \mathcal{V}$, the unreduced sectional curvature of $\ga$ at $X\wedge V$ is given by:

-where $A_X^*$ is the $\ga$-dual of $A_X$.
-Therefore, the condition of fatness is necessary for a metric with positive sectional curvature and totally geodesic fibers to exist on $M$.
-A plane $\sigma$ in the form $\sigma = X\wedge V$ is called a ``vertizontal plane''.
-Nowadays, the condition of fatness is explored in different contexts, not only restricted to the field of non-negative/positive curvatures (such as \cite{DV2022, cavenaghilinollohann2}) but also in the purely Lie theoretical setup: \cite{ovando1, ovando2, BOCHENSKI2016131}, what works both as another proof of concept on why emphasizing that fatness is a concept not restricted to the presence of Riemannian metrics, but also making it sound more natural to expect the relation between fat submersions and homogeneous/symmetric spaces: see Theorems \ref{ithm:mainB} and \ref{ithm:symmetricfiber} below.
+The condition of fatness can be translated as \begin{definition} A Riemannian submersion $\pi: F\hookrightarrow (M,\ga)\rightarrow (B,\ga_B)$ with totally geodesic fibers $F$ is termed \emph{fat} if every non-degenerate vertizontal plane $X\wedge V$ has positive curvature. \end{definition} It turns out that Definition \ref{def:verticalfat} and the characterization expressed in Equation \eqref{eq:fat} are equivalent -- Proposition \ref{prop:equivalences}.